The Double-Edged Sword: Unintended Consequences of SME Promotion Policy

 Abstract

 This paper investigates the unintended consequences of size-dependent regulations in small and medium-sized enterprise (SME) promotion policies.
 We use data from all registered Thai firms to analyze the effects of an introduction of a revenue cap for the SME tax incentive program qualification.
 Our study shows a marked bunching of firms just below the cap, illustrating its tax salience.
-We provide suggestive evidence that a significant of the observed bunching could be due to real operation responses.
-A difference-indifferences analysis indicates that eligible firms just under the threshold exhibit a significant decline in revenue growth compared to those just above it.
+We provide evidence suggesting that a significant of the observed bunching is due to real operation responses.
+A difference-in-differences analysis indicates that eligible firms just under the threshold exhibit a significant decline in revenue growth compared to those just above it.
 This adverse effect is more pronounced among firms with lower pre-policy profitability.
-We further document substantial adverse effects on investment and profitability.
+We also document substantial negative effects on investment and profitability but find no significant impact on firm survival—challenging the common assertion that government support enhances SME survival.
 In addition, our findings indicate a marked reduction in the presence of large firms, suggesting the broader implications on the firm size distribution in the economy.
-We highlight the double-edged nature of sizebased SME policies: while intended to help smaller businesses, the measures might inadvertently suppress growth and create resource misallocation.
+We highlight the double-edged nature of size-based SME policies: while intended to help smaller businesses, the measures might inadvertently suppress growth for firms near the threshold and potentially create resource misallocation.
 This study underscores the need for a careful policy design that supports SMEs without impeding their potential for growth.